xwiki-contrib/application-scripting-documentation/README.md

 Compare to the actual Scripting Reference Documentation, the usage of this application does not require any work effort to generate the documentation.
 It is based on what we already release.
-The current API does not allow access to older versions, but this could be implemented in the future, at least, up to version 3.5 where there have been a couple of changes that are not easier to cope with.
+The current API does not allow access to older versions, it is compatible with 4.3 or earlier, but it could be implemented up to version 3.5 where there have been a couple of changes that are not easier to cope with.
 However, it has already a special handling for SNAPSHOT version (for which javadoc is not generated) to point to the latest release preceding that SNAPSHOT version.

-The UI is based on an AngularJS application and provide access to a part of the information provided by the API.
+The UI is based on an AngularJS application and requires 6.2.5 or later, due for the needs of WebJars.
+The UI provide access to a part of the information provided by the API.
 The documentation is displayed integrated into the XWiki page without using iFrames and support the browser navigation buttons (back/forward).
+Some links missing in the Javadoc when crossing projects boundaries are dymically added to improve navigation in the project.
+By safety and respect to copyrights of external projects, links to external documentation outside of the XWiki project are open in a separate window.